ztaira/evil_maid_suite/README.md

 # evil_maid_suite
 Hack-A-Week 10: Data visualization on the time I keylogged myself

+Note: All keylogging was done ONLY on my personal laptop.
+I would never mess with a machine that's not my own.

 ### Usage:
 - You can run any of the python files with `python [filename]`.
 However, I've included the graphs below so you can view the data more easily.